-Cedar Avenue — One of the best preserved sections of the Old Tokaido route is this scenic path, neatly lined with Cedar trees.
+Cedar Avenue — One of the best-preserved sections of the Old Tokaido route is this scenic path, neatly lined with Cedar trees.

-*Pro-tip: Ask for a bowl of Miso soup for ¥100 — comes in a medium sized bowl with a piece of fish in each and with a strong dashi taste.
+*Pro-tip: Ask for a bowl of miso soup for ¥100 — comes in a medium-sized bowl with a piece of fish in each and with a strong dashi taste.
 Great value for just ¥100!

-Day 4: Kamakura and Yokohama
+Day 4: Day Trip to Kamakura and Yokohama

 Kencho-ji (¥300) — Japan’s oldest monastery that’s still active today.
-In fact if you’re around on a Friday or Saturday, you can even join the beginner friendly Zazen (meditation) sessions held from 5:30pm – 6:30pm.
+In fact, if you’re around on a Friday or Saturday, you can even join the beginner-friendly zazen (meditation) sessions held from 5:30PM – 6:30PM

 Hokokuji Temple (¥200) — Escape the summer heat at this temple, famous for its own bamboo groove with over 2000 stalks lining a narrow pathway to a tea house.

-Yokohama Chinatown — One of the largest Chinatown in the world with over 200 Chinese-themed restaurants and shops.
+Yokohama Chinatown — One of the largest Chinatowns in the world with over 200 Chinese-themed restaurants and shops.
 If you understand Mandarin, you could also get a palm reading done here as most of them speak Chinese.

-Day 5: Nagoya
+Day 5: Kyoto

 Day 6: Kyoto

-Day 8: Kyoto — Nara — Osaka
+Day 7: Kyoto — Nara — Osaka

-Todai-ji (¥500) — Houses the a large Buddha statue and is possibly one of the largest wooden structures in the world.
+Todai-ji (¥500) — Houses a large Buddha statue and is possibly one of the largest wooden structures in the world.
 Though be warned, this is a famous sight for school excursions so Nara could in fact be better visited over the weekends.

 Kasuga Taisha (free) — Leading up to the shrine is a pathway lined with hundreds of lanterns where deers like to hide.
 They’ll happily trot out for a biscuit if you have one for them.

-Day 9: Osaka
+Day 8: Osaka

-Minoo Park — If you’re looking to escape the city life for a bit, take a quick train ride out to Minoo Park.
+Minoo Park — If you’re looking to escape city life for a bit, take a quick train ride out to Minoo Park.
 It’s an easy 2.4km walk with a gorgeous waterfall to chill by.

-We’re huge fans of taking overnight transport as it saves the time travelling (while you sleep).
+We’re huge fans of taking overnight transport as it saves time travelling (while you sleep).
 What’s more, you save a night of accommodation covered by the JR pass!
 Double-win.